 - Take regularly scheduled breaks: Give your performance a boost!
 Breaks have been shown to have a positive relationship between well-being and productivity.
 Use this time to check social media, cross a personal task off of your list, or get some fresh air by taking a walk.

 - Make meals a priority: Just like scheduling important meetings, schedule your mealtimes.
 Revitalize your body and mind and then attack the afternoon with a fresh perspective.

 - Distractions: Try to eliminate anything that may harm your ability to concentrate.
 While you may not be able to stop the activity, i.e., the neighbor’s lawnmower or road construction nearby, you can change the way you let it affect you.
 If you can’t concentrate, consider changing your location.
 Co-working facilities, coffee shops, even a local hotel may not only eliminate the distraction, but the change of scenery may boost your productivity!

 - Enjoy your free time: Several studies have shown that taking time away from work has health benefits.
 People who take vacations have lower stress, better physical and psychological health, and more motivation to achieve goals.

 Finding your balance: Achieving a good work-life balance while working remote can be challenging.
 If your work circumstance has changed, redefine what balance looks like now.
 Balance is different for each individual and can change daily.
 Your unique balance is based upon your priorities.
 Evaluate each day.
 Discover what is working well and stick to it!
 Please don’t give up something that you value because you don’t have time for it.
 Consider evaluating your time and making time for the activities and people that you love.

-April Eskelson is the Director of Training of Jacaruso Enterprises, Inc. They provide a remote hotel sales service and eLearning to over 800 hotels in the US, Canada, Mexico and Latin America.
+April Eskelson is the Director of Instructional Design at Jacaruso Enterprises, Inc. They provide a remote hotel sales service and eLearning to over 800 hotels in the US, Canada, Mexico and Latin America.
 Jacaruso.com